Unsecured Personal Loans

 Can I get an unsecured loan with bad credit?

 Having a poor credit score doesn’t mean that your application is automatically rejected, you still might be able to get an unsecured loan even with bad credit.
 There are a lot of lenders in the UK who specialise in lending to people whose credit history is not perfect.

-Do I have to be a homeowner to get a loan?
+Do I have to be a homeowner to get an unsecured loan?

 You don’t have to be a homeowner to qualify.
-Homeowners, tenants, and borrowers living with parents can successfully apply for an unsecured loan (subject to status).
+Homeowners, tenants, and borrowers living with parents can successfully apply (subject to status).